 Kaleidoscope Man is a fantastic new sci-fi movie we're making - And we've been shooting it in phases.
 For phases 1 to 6 we successfully crowd-funded enough to shoot various scenes that fit around the main story and characters.

-This has now brought in some private investors and we have just completed shooting for phase 7.
-We are now neck deep in post production and have just a few more scenes to shoot.
-The film is looking amazing!
+This investment has now brought in some private investors who have enabled us to complete all the shooting.
+We are now neck deep in CGI and post production and have just a few more months until the movie is finished.

 Watch the original pilot made in 2011